crossbanc/crossbanc/README.md

 <br />
 <br />
 <p>
-crossbanc is a financial information services application.
+crossbanc is an application that provides information on financial instruments.
 <br />
 Thus, crossbanc provides information on financial instruments.
 <br />